stoogoff/parchment/src/aletheiansoc/004-farewell-mary-kelly.md

 “You will not do this.”

-_But while life does remain, in memoriam I’ll retain..._
+_But while life does remain, in memoriam I’ll retain…_

 I grit my teeth.
 The blade bites, blood pours down my arm.
 The flesh, the meat, falls back.
 It slaps wetly against my hand before falling to the floor.